ldirer/deploy-app-docker/readme.md

 I believe that understanding some weird behaviors of your favorite language can make you improve as a programmer.
 Which does not mean that good programmers know them nor that you have to know them to be a good programmer.

+Some resources:

-[This](https://www.youtube.com/watch?v=sH4XF6pKKmk) is a nice talk that explains some Python WATs that I included in the quiz, and more.
+* [This](https://www.youtube.com/watch?v=sH4XF6pKKmk) is a nice talk that explains some Python WATs that I included in the quiz, and more Python behaviors.
+* [This stackoverflow answer](https://stackoverflow.com/a/9033306/3914041) gives great explanations on the Javascript WATs in this quiz.

 ## Deploying